 These symptoms may not necessarily appear in all people suffering from OCD.
 Nevertheless, a combination of two or more should prompt you to find a therapist for professional examination and help.

 Causes of OCD

-Despite the research done to find the causes of OCD, the exact cause has not as yet been established.
+Despite the research done to find the causes of OCD, the exact cause has not yet been established.
 However, a combination of biological and environmental factors has been closely linked to the disorder.

-Biological Factors – The brain is home to billions of nerve cells which communicate amongst each other and the rest of the body.
+Biological Factors – The brain is home to billions of nerve cells that communicate amongst each other and the rest of the body.
 This communication is made possible through chemicals known as neurotransmitters.
 According to scientists, OCD is thought to arise from problems associated with the brain pathways responsible for linking the planning and judgment areas with the areas filtering transmissions involving body movements.

 There is also growing evidence pointing to the role of genetics and heredity in OCD where symptoms are passed on to children from their parents.

 Additional studies have established the existence of a link between Streptococcus bacterial infection and OCD.
 In instances where the infection is left untreated or recurs, the chances of developing OCD are very high.